Mierzanowice culture

 The Mierzanowice culture appeared in the area of the upper and middle basin of the Vistula, during the Early Bronze Age.
 It evolved from the so-called Proto-Mierzanowice cultural unit.
 The name of the culture comes from an eponymous site in Mierzanowice, where the cemetery was located.
-This entity was part of the pre-carpathian sphere epicorded cultures and it has been divided into three local groups: Samborzecka, Iwanowicka and Pleszowska.
+This entity was part of the pre-carpathian sphere of epicorded cultures and it has been divided into three local groups: Samborzecka, Iwanowicka and Pleszowska.
 The initial phases of the culture are characterized by a small number of burials, seasonal settlements and single artifacts.
 The area of the Mierzanowice culture spread over from western Slovakia, through south - eastern Poland, reaching in the east the areas of the Volhynian Upland.
 It was followed by the Trzciniec culture.

 Chronology

 Based on relative dating, the Mierzanowice culture appeared in the Early Bronze Age.
 According to the archaeologist Jan Machnik, we can distinguish an older and a younger phase of this cultural unit.
 The discovery in Szarbia Zwierzyniecka allowed for a certain "rejuvenation" of the Mierzanowice culture as a result of the distinction of its late phase called szarbiańska.
 The younger phase of the Mierzanowice culture ended at the end of "Bronze A1" and the beginning of "Bronze A2" according to Paul Reinecke's chronology.